gnois/luaty/README.md

 ```

-- Simple lint capability by giving compilation error when
+- Simple lint capability by giving error when
   * Assigning to undeclared (a.k.a global) variable
   * Shadowing another variable in the same scope
   * duplicated key exists in table.